datafilter/clia/README.md

     plain: ['valid', 'last-token']
 }
 ```

-It is recommended that you check for any input errors.
+To check for any user input errors:

 ```javascript
 // in main.js/index.js